Goat Grazing Demonstration Project

 Are there any parks where goats are currently grazing?

-Large buckthorn and weedy trees were already removed from the pilot project area prior to the goats arriving.
+Back in 2018, large buckthorn and weedy trees were removed from the project area prior to the goats arriving.
 Following buckthorn removal, the area was seeded with native grasses.
 The goats were first brought in for a few weeks during fall 2018 to eat the smaller buckthorn saplings, reducing the need for herbicides.
-The grazing process will be repeated several times over the three year pilot project window.
+The grazing process is repeated once or two times each year.
 Over time, the goal is to weaken buckthorn and and other undesirable plants through grazing and allow more desirable species to take over.

 Frequently Asked Questions